 2. Content Marketing Campaigns properly coordinated with Sales

 Your sales team must always be up-to-date with all the promotional activities that your marketing team is doing.
 Since your leads receive new offers and content through these activities, your sales team must also know about these offers and content.
-Here are few ways in which marketing and sales can coordinate when it comes to marketing content.
+Here are a few ways in which marketing and sales can coordinate when it comes to marketing content.

 Content marketing costs 62% less than traditional marketing and generates 3 times as many leads ~ Research

 Send emails to your sales team once your promotion starts generating leads.
-You can include few points about the campaign offer and the main highlights they might require to talk to the prospects.
+You can include a few points about the campaign offer and the main highlights they might require to talk to the prospects.
 Try including a general quote for your sales rep to use while talking to the prospects.

-Create email templates for your sales team to effectively follow up the prospects after the promotion gets over.
+Create email templates for your sales team to effectively follow up with the prospects after the promotion gets over.
 Create the template that is specific to your offer and directed towards how your company can help your prospects.

 3. Brainstorm for Content with Sales Team

-Your sales rep are the best source to know what will excite your prospects and what will hamper conversions because they are the ones who directly converse with the target audience.
+Your sales rep is the best source to know what will excite your prospects and what will hamper conversions because they are the ones who directly converse with the target audience.
 Take help from your sales team to do aligned keyword research, create content topics and decide the kind of content to be created.
 With your resources and their real-time information, create content that works.